 The Duke of Edinburgh’s Award consists of three levels: Bronze open to year 9’s, Silver open to year 10’s and Gold open to year 12 and 13.
 It will take between six and eighteen months to complete, depending on the level and you have until your 25th birthday to complete the award.
 Each level is divided down into four sections (five if you are doing Gold): volunteering, skill, physical recreation and the expedition.

 Interested in completing your Duke of Edinburgh Award?

-An option to pay via Parent Pay will be added to your son/ daughters account.
-Please make payment via Parent Pay by Friday 27th November 2020.
-If you do not have access to Parent Pay, please contact the finance office and request a Pay Point letter and instructions for use.
+An option to pay via Parent Pay will be added to your son/daughters account.
+Please make payment via Parent Pay by Wednesday 13th October 2021 If you do not have access to Parent Pay, please contact the finance office and request a Pay Point letter and instructions for use.